Grand European Travel Logo

 Day 2

 Poetry and politics, music and literature – Dublin is famous for all this and more as you’ll come to discover when you join a Local Specialist to delve into the city’s iconic sights, tumultuous history and even a few hidden gems.
-Tread in the footsteps of Arthur Guinness, James Joyce and Bono as you pound the cobbled pavements in search of Dublin’s many stories.
-Then, leave the capital behind bound for the harbour city of Galway, known as the 'City of the Tribes'.
+Follow the footsteps of Arthur Guinness, James Joyce and Bono over the cobbled pavements in search of Dublin's many stories.
+Then, leave the capital behind bound for the harbor city of Galway, known as the 'City of the Tribes'.

 Guinness Storehouse Tour in Dublin, Ireland